 In the daytime, it can be warmer than expected, though, but strong cold winds will always leave you numb in shades, especially when biking is tough.
 So, go prepared with proper gear.
 Make sure you have proper clothing to survive the cold conditions in case such a thing happens.

 Another thing to be careful about is the ice on the roads that makes slippery road conditions.
 As the temperatures go sub-zero, the water on the roads freezes, especially around Kunzum Pass and Rohtang Pass.
 You should be very careful of the black ice else you may injure yourself in the middle of nowhere without any help nearby.

 5. Motor Rallies

 Last but not the least, October is the month when the popular rally, Raid De Himalaya, is carried out nowadays over the roads in Spiti Valley, Ladakh, and Manali Leh Highway.
 When this rally event taking place, you may find various road sections to be closed for their smooth run.

-Having said all that, in October, you will find the least crowd, best road conditions of the season, very less water in the nallas and best bargains on taxis or hotels 🙂 (of course except rally time).
+Having said all that, in October, you will find the least crowd, best road conditions of the season, very little water in the nallas, and best bargains on taxis or hotels 🙂 (of course except rally time).
 So, evaluate the risks and then make a call to travel on Manali Kaza road in October or later.
 You should never plan the road trip on Manali Kaza road in November as that is when the chances of getting stuck for more than months increases and travel becomes life-threatening.

 In the month of early October, if you are well prepared for the risks defined in the article, you can try to make a trip on Manali Kaza road in October at your own risk.
 Personally, I will STRONGLY recommend NOT TO attempt any travel on Manali Kaza road in late October or November.
 Otherwise, be ready to either get stuck for a much longer time or sell/leave your vehicle then and there itself and bear a huge loss.